QuentinRa/blog.quentinra.dev/info/kotlin/index.md

 # Kotlin programming

+Kotlin is a open-source, modern, programming language developed by JetBrains, which is also the main language used for Android applications.
 Kotlin's syntax is a sort of mix between Java, R, and Typescript, while the language itself is an improved version of Java, with more safety checks, and more flexibility, while being less verbose/more compact.

-Kotlin code can be converted in Java, through the generated code is somewhat unreadable.
+> Kotlin code can be converted in Java, through the generated code is somewhat unreadable.

 <hr class="sr">